- What Is Due Diligence?

 The work you have done in your due diligence to this point should give you the information to decide if you agree with the owner’s projections.
 If you disagree, how much work on your part will be required to reach them?

-In an asset sale you will not be inheriting the company’s debt, but you can still gain valuable insight from looking at it.
+In an asset sale, you will not be inheriting the company’s debt, but you can still gain valuable insight from looking at it.
 And not all acquisitions are asset sale transactions.
-A significant portion are considered “stock” or “membership interest” sales where the buyer is also purchasing the liabilities associated with the business.
+A considerable part of the sales involves the purchase of “stock” or “membership interest” along with the liabilities connected to the business by the buyer..

 Either way, it’s useful to look at current debt and ask how it got there.